aroques/perceptron-learning/README.md

 # Perceptron Learning

-Perceptron learning algorithm in python 3.
+'Pocket' version of the perceptron learning algorithm written in python 3.

 ## Installation